Mario Gonzalez, Senior Director, Marjorie Kovler Center

-Mario has 24 years of clinical experience working with traumatized populations from over 70 different countries.
+Mario has more than 20 years of clinical experience working with populations that have experienced trauma from over 70 different countries.
 He has developed skills in different areas, such as diagnosis, therapy, cross-cultural understanding, and legal documentation of traumatic experiences.
 In addition, he is bilingual and bicultural.
 Mario is a native of Guatemala.
 Mario was both educated and licensed in psychology in Guatemala.
 Mario has been trained on trauma and evaluation through the Albert Einstein College of Medicine.
 He also completed a mastery program on trauma and recovery sponsored by the Harvard Program in Refugee Trauma and the Instituto Superiore Di Sanita from Italy.
 Since 1989, Mario has served as the clinical supervisor at the Marjorie Kovler Center.
 As a psychotherapist, Mario has been treating torture survivors and survivors of post-traumatic stress disorder since 1989.
 Mario has personally overseen over 1,000 cases.

 Marianne Joyce, LCSW